-When approval for disposition of DVA balances is received from the OEB, the approved amounts of principal and carrying charges are transferred to Account 1595 for that rate year.
+When the OEB approves disposition of DVA balances, the approved amounts of principal and carrying charges are transferred to Account 1595 for that rate year.

-- Distributors are expected to request disposition of residual balances in Account 1595 Sub-accounts for each vintage year only once, on a final basis.
+Distributors are expected to request disposition of residual balances in Account 1595 Sub-accounts for each vintage year only once, on a final basis.
 Distributors only become eligible to seek disposition of these residual balances two years after the expiry of the rate rider.
-During the two years after the expiry of the rate rider, distributors may still make billing corrections as per the Retail Settlement Code and record the related transactions in the associated Account 1595 subaccount.
-For example: - January 1 rate year If 2019 rate riders end on December 31, 2019, the balance of sub-account 1595 (2019) could be disposed of once the December 31, 2021 account balance has been audited.
-Therefore, subaccount 1595 (2019) would be eligible for disposition in the 2023 rate year.
+During the two years after the expiry of the rate rider, distributors may still make billing corrections as per the Retail Settlement Code and record the related transactions in the associated Account 1595 sub-account.
+The eligibility criteria for disposition of Account 1595 sub-accounts depends on the distributor's rate year.
+For example:

+• January 1 rate year - If 2019 rate riders expire on December 31, 2019, the balance of sub-account 1595 (2019) is eligible to be disposed after the account balance as of December 31, 2021 has been audited.
+Therefore, sub-account 1595 (2019) would be eligible for disposition in the 2023 rate year.

-&lt;sup>18 This approach is an update to the original CBR accounting guidance
+&lt;sup>16 This approach is an update to the original CBR accounting guidance

-May 1 rate year - If 2019 rate riders end on April 30, 2020, the balance of sub-account 1595 (2019) could be disposed of once the December 31, 2022 account balance has been audited.
+May 1 rate year - If 2019 rate riders expire on April 30, 2020, the balance of subaccount 1595 (2019) is eligible to be disposed after the account balance as of December 31, 2022 has been audited.
 Therefore, sub-account 1595 (2019) would be eligible for disposition in the 2024 rate year.